View Categories

 Tour Description #

 Talk about things that are specific to your tour and the location it takes place.
-Think about why you created the tour, what excites you about the route you’ve chosen and story you’re telling.
+Think about why you created the tour, what excites you about the route you’ve chosen and the story you’re telling.
 This will help you avoid general phrases that could apply to most cities and towns.

 Image #